swiftlang/swift-evolution/proposals/0289-result-builders.md

 let v4 = ThingBuilder.buildBlock(v0, v1, v2, v3)
 ```

-Such DSLs would not be change the way declarations are type checked, but would have the option to produce partial results for them, which could further eliminate boilerplate.
+Such DSLs would not change the way declarations are type checked, but would have the option to produce partial results for them, which could further eliminate boilerplate.
 On the other hand, without this feature one can freely use `let` to pull out subexpressions and partial computations without changing the code.
 For example, today one expects to be able to refactor

 ```swift
 a.doSomething().doSomethingElse()